 Adam is looking forward to representing the interests of junior lawyers at a national level and increasing engagement between national and local JLD groups.

 Greg graduated from the University of Warwick in 2004 with a BSc in psychology.
 He then spent over a decade working for the Royal College of Psychiatrists, most recently as an Analyst in the Policy Unit.
 He co-authored the final report of the independent Commission on Acute Adult Psychiatric Care (chaired by Lord Nigel Crisp), which has been credited with changing government policy.

 Whilst at the RCPsych Greg competed an MA in History and Politics, an LLM in Law and Political Justice (with distinction) and his GDL all on a part-time basis.
 He is currently completing the LPC/LLM at the University of Law's Bloomsbury centre, and will take up a training contract with Hempsons Solicitors in September 2017.

 Greg is a keen writer and has been published in The Guardian, The Independent and The Lancet.
 He hopes to use his experience of developing, analysing and communicating policy to promote the interests and objectives of the JLD and the broader Law Society.

 Greg can be contacted via email@example.com.

-In 2010 as a trainee solicitor, Kayleigh was involved in setting up a Sussex branch of the JLD and worked on the local committee group as its Head of Communications.
-Sussex JLD re-appointed Kayleigh as Head of Communications in 2011 and she was also elected as its National Representative to attend JLD National Committee meetings.
+Kayleigh was involved in setting up a Sussex branch of the JLD whilst she was a trainee solicitor in Brighton in 2010.
+Kayleigh was elected as Sussex JLD's National Representative to attend JLD National Committee meetings.

 Kayleigh was appointed to the Law Society's Employment Law Committee in September 2016.